Zipfian-Science/rickled/docs/source/index.rst

 About
 =====================

-Pickle Rick is quick to use tool mainly meant to easily encapsulate config YAML files in other Zipfian Science tools.
+Rickle is quick to use tool mainly meant to easily encapsulate config YAML files in other Zipfian Science tools.

 Changes and history
 ---------------------

 See :ref:`changelog-page` for version history.

-Version 0.1.14 (2021-10-28):
+Version 0.2.0 (2021-12-06):

-* Added new ``add_html_page`` to load HTML text.
-* Added new ``add_csv_file`` to load CSV files as either a list of lists, or list of PickleRicks.
+* Renamed project to ``Rickle`` to avoid any possible lawsuits from money hungry media execs.
+* Pickle Rick was a great name, possibly even considered a parody which is protected under copyright law.
+* But rather safe than sued..